As home prices continue to flirt with record highs nationwide, the cost of property taxes and hazard insurance can be the tipping point.

 - By between 0.25% to 0.33% (higher end for a buffer)

-- Or get a quote beforehand to really know where you stand
+- Or get an actual quote beforehand to really know where you stand

 Of course, what the bank requires might not be enough for your own insurance needs, so be sure to consider both their minimum requirements and your unique insurance comfort level.